qtchaos/vidbox/README.md

 ## Flags

-1. loading.png
-    - Shows you're on the right track
-2. Encryption algorithm (AES)
+1. Encryption algorithm (AES-ECB)
-    - You opened the PNG and found the encryption logic
+    - You opened the PNG and found the encryption logic and or found the exposed config on the server
-3. Key 1 (vidbox)
+2. Key 1 (aes_is_quite_tuf)
-4. Key 2 (com.zxing.client)
+3. Key 2 (ee.vidbox.client)
-5. Key 3 (MD5[YOUGOTME])
+4. Key 3 (CRC32[I meant what I said and I said what I meant.] + CRC32[A pirate's faithful one-hundred percent!])
-6. A stream key for 01/01/2077 12:00:00 GMT (3376684800)
+5. A stream key that's atleast a day in the future.
-    - You've successfully created a stream key that's in the future and can be used to access the video stream.
+    - Use the key to access the video stream, the server will return the flag.

 ## Issues